Elliptic Integrable Systems: a Comprehensive Geometric Interpretation: Finite order isometries and Twistor spaces

 We can do exactly the same study for $\mal Z_{2k+1}(E)$ as we did for $\zdk(E)$, with however the following simplification: all the connected components have the same order $r=2k+1$ and we do not have to distinguish two types of orbits as previously.
+Let us review all the results obtained in \ref{order 2k} to see those which hold and for these latters, see if some modifications are necessary. \\ $\bullet$ The space $\mal Z_{2k+1}(\R^{2n+1})$ is empty.\\ $\bullet$ Theorem~\ref{thm-connectcomp} holds: